Frank Zappa: Health deterioration

 In 1990, Zappa was diagnosed with terminal prostate cancer.
 The disease had been developing unnoticed for years and was considered inoperable.
 After the diagnosis, Zappa devoted most of his energy to modern orchestral and Synclavier works.
-Shortly before his death in 1993 he completed Civilization Phaze III, a major Synclavier work which he had begun in the 1980s.
+Shortly before his death in 1993 he completed Civilization Phaze III, a major Synclavier work that he had begun in the 1980s.

 In 1991, Zappa was chosen to be one of four featured composers at the Frankfurt Festival in 1992 (the others were John Cage, Karlheinz Stockhausen, and Alexander Knaifel).
-Zappa was approached by the German chamber ensemble Ensemble Modern which was interested in playing his music for the event.
+Zappa was approached by the German chamber ensemble Ensemble Modern, which was interested in playing his music for the event.
 Although ill, he invited them to Los Angeles for rehearsals of new compositions and new arrangements of older material.
 Zappa also got along with the musicians, and the concerts in Germany and Austria were set up for later in the year.
 Zappa also performed in 1991 in Prague, claiming that "was the first time that he had a reason to play his guitar in 3 years", and that that moment was just "the beginning of a new country", and asked the public to "try to keep your country unique, do not change it into something else".

+John Kricfalusi, creator of Nickelodeon's The Ren & Stimpy Show, idolized Zappa and got him to voice the Pope in the episode "Powdered Toast Man"; as Zappa was too ill to head to Spümcø at Los Angeles, he recorded his lines at his residence.
+The episode aired in August 1992 to significant controversy without relation to Zappa's appearance.

 In September 1992, the concerts went ahead as scheduled but Zappa could only appear at two in Frankfurt due to illness.
-At the first concert, he conducted the opening "Overture", and the final "G-Spot Tornado" as well as the theatrical "Food Gathering in Post-Industrial America, 1992" and "Welcome to the United States" (the remainder of the program was conducted by the ensemble's regular conductor Peter Rundel).
+At the first concert, he conducted the opening "Overture" and the final "G-Spot Tornado", as well as the theatrical "Food Gathering in Post-Industrial America, 1992" and "Welcome to the United States" (the remainder of the program was conducted by the ensemble's regular conductor Peter Rundel).
 Zappa received a 20-minute ovation.
-G-Spot Tornado was performed with Canadian dancer Louise Lecavalier.
-It was Zappa's last professional public appearance as the cancer was spreading to such an extent that he was in too much pain to enjoy an event that he otherwise found "exhilarating".
+"G-Spot Tornado" was performed with Canadian dancer Louise Lecavalier.
+It was Zappa's last professional public appearance, as the cancer was spreading to such an extent that he was in too much pain to enjoy an event that he otherwise found "exhilarating".
 Recordings from the concerts appeared on The Yellow Shark (1993), Zappa's last release during his lifetime, and some material from studio rehearsals appeared on the posthumous Everything Is Healing Nicely (1999).

 Death

-Zappa died from prostate cancer on December 4, 1993, 17 days before his 53rd birthday, at his home with his wife and children by his side.
-At a private ceremony the following day, his body was buried in a grave at the Westwood Village Memorial Park Cemetery, in Los Angeles.
-The grave is unmarked.
-On December 6, his family publicly announced that "Composer Frank Zappa left for his final tour just before 6:00 pm on Saturday".
+On December 4, 1993, Zappa died from prostate cancer at his home with his wife and children by his side.
+On December 6, his family publicly announced that "Composer Frank Zappa left for his final tour just before 6:00 P.M. on Saturday".
+He was buried at a private ceremony in a grave at the Westwood Village Memorial Park Cemetery, in Los Angeles.
+The grave remains unmarked and located just to the right of actor Lew Ayres' grave.
+Zappa was 52 years old.